joeblew999/pb-stack/.github/README.md

 ## Status

 Its still very much a WIP, with things changing, but the constructs do work.

-I have built systems like this before, and this is a refactoring of those to use Task files and Process Compose.
+I have built systems like this before and the philosophy does work exceeding well.
+This is a refactoring of those previous systems that uses Task files and Process Compose.

 ## TODO